fau-masters-collected-works-cgarbin/cap5768-introduction-to-data-science/README.md

 ## Assignment 6

-[Assignment 6](./assignment6) cover regression analysis: how to add polynomial feaures, then perform linear regression on the enhanced dataset, evaluate results with R<sup>2</sup> score and regularize with Ridge and Lasso.
+[Assignment 6](./assignment6) covers regression analysis: how to add polynomial feaures, then perform linear regression on the enhanced dataset, evaluate results with R<sup>2</sup> score and regularize with Ridge and Lasso.

 Covered in this assignment: